-A new wing, called the Millennium Wing, was opened in 2002.
+The Millennium Wing is a new wing opened in 2002.
 Unlike the previous two extensions, this new wing has street frontage and the English architects Benson & Forsyth gave it an imposing Bowers Whitbed, Portland Stone façade and grand atrium.
-The design originally involved demolishing an adjoining Georgian terrace house and its ballroom mews; however, the Irish planning appeals authority, An Bord Pleanála, required that they are retained.
-The Millennium Wing is not without its critics: it is unforgiving of poor maintenance and the compromise in the design as required by An Bord Pleanala resulted in a final design diluted from the original competition-winning building concept.
-The circulation space also lacks clarity, but it is generally considered that these flaws are trivial details set against the drama of the building.
-In line with its Brutalist style, the interior concrete walls are still unsealed.
+The design originally involved demolishing an adjoining Georgian terrace house and its ballroom mews; however, the Irish planning appeals authority, An Bord Pleanála, required to retain them.

 National Portrait Gallery

 The National Portrait Collection has been an integral part of the National Gallery of Ireland since the late nineteenth century.
-It was suggested as early as 1872, a short number of years after the foundation of the National Gallery of Ireland itself.
-The gallery’s then Director, Henry Doyle, envisaged a collection modelled on the National Portrait Gallery in London, but his application for funding was refused by the Treasury on the grounds that in the London gallery ‘eminent Irishmen are represented indiscriminately with Englishmen and Scotchmen.
+Suggested as early as 1872, a short number of years after the foundation of the National Gallery of Ireland itself.
+The gallery’s then Director, Henry Doyle, envisaged a collection modelled on the National Portrait Gallery in London.
+Thus his application for funding was refused by the Treasury on the grounds that in the London gallery ‘eminent Irishmen are represented indiscriminately with Englishmen and Scotchmen.

-The collection has been enhanced greatly in recent years by important acquisitions and commissioned works by living artists.
-Since 1998, with both corporate and private assistance, the Gallery has commissioned ten portraits of celebrated figures.
-These commissions play a key role in developing the character and breadth of the Portrait Collection and celebrating artistic practice in Ireland.
+They enhanced the collection greatly in recent years by significant acquisitions and commissioned works by living artists.
+As a result, the Gallery commissioned ten portraits of celebrated figures with both corporate and private assistance since1998.
+These commissions play a key role in developing the character and breadth of the Portrait Collection, celebrating artistic practice in Ireland.
 A commission results annually from the Hennessy Portrait Prize, a collaboration between the Gallery and Moët-Hennessy, inaugurated in 2014.

 The fields of Irish endeavour represented in the National Portrait Collection now range from sport, literature and broadcasting to theatre and social justice.
 Among the most recent additions to the collection are Colin Davidson’s portrait of poet Michael Longley (2012), Geraldine O’Neill’s portrait of designer John Rocha (2015) and Vera Klute’s portrait of theatre director Garry Hynes (2017).
 A selection of works from the collection is on display in the Portrait Gallery in Room 23 in the Dargan Wing.